openwisp/openwisp-docs/user/configure-device.rst

 ------------------------------

 You may want to compile a custom OpenWRT image to save time in configuring new devices.
-By compiling a custom image, you can pre-install openwisp-config, including your configurations (e.g. ``url`` and ``shared_secret``), so that you won't have to go through the configuration process again.
+By compiling a custom image, you can preinstall openwisp-config, including your configurations (e.g. ``url`` and ``shared_secret``), so that you won't have to go through the configuration process again.